ethersphere/repo-maintainer/README.md

 ### CODEOWNERS

-It is also possible to use GitHub's [CODEOWNERS](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-code-owners) feature to support the LM role.
+It is also possible to use GitHub's [CODEOWNERS](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-code-owners) feature to support the RM role.
 Especially together with the feature "Require Code Owner approval before merging PR".

 ## Maintainer